Our Team

 Dasheika Ruffin

 Dasheika Ruffin is the owner and principal of DMR Strategies LLC.
 As a seasoned political operative and civil rights attorney with over 20 years of campaign and advocacy experience, she has been at the forefront of some of our nation's most historic and consequential campaigns, such as Doug Jones for Senate, Ayanna Pressley for Congress, and Elizabeth Warren for President.
-Most recently, she served as senior advisor for Rev. Raphael Warnock's Senate campaign.
+Most recently, she served as senior adviser for Rev. Raphael Warnock's Senate campaign.
 Previously, she served as the Southern regional director for the American Civil Liberties Union (ACLU), where she focused on ending mass incarceration in the South and helped the organization secure two of its most historic victories that ushered the end of century long Jim-Crow era laws.
 Ruffin is a 2020 fellow of the Presidential Leaders Program. @dasheikaruffin

 Jenifer Sarver